phpMussel/phpMussel/readme.EN.txt

  working with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 17th February 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.3d at the time of writing this.
+ This information was last updated 22nd May 2014 and is current for ALL versions of phpMussel, from initial release v0.1 through to latest release v0.3f at the time of writing this.

  Ad-Aware                No known problems
  Agnitum                 No known problems
  AhnLab-V3               No known problems
  AntiVir                 No known problems
  Antiy-AVL               No known problems
  Avast                !
-Reports "JS:ScriptSH-inf [Trj]" (v0.1 - v0.3c)
+Reports "JS:ScriptSH-inf [Trj]" (all except v0.3d)
  AVG                     No known problems Baidu-International     No known problems
  BitDefender             No known problems
  Bkav                 !
-Reports "VEX408f.Webshell" (v0.3 - v0.3d)
+Reports "VEX408f.Webshell" (v0.3 to v0.3c)
  ByteHero                No known problems CAT-QuickHeal           No known problems
  ClamAV                  No known problems
  CMC                     No known problems
- Commtouch               No known problems
+ Commtouch            !
+Reports "W32/GenBl.857A3D28!Olympus" (v0.3e only)
  Comodo                  No known problems
  DrWeb                   No known problems
  Emsisoft                No known problems